MasoNord/Digital-Audio-Workstation/README.md

 This will build the distributable using @nodegui/packer based on your template.
 The output of the command is found under the build directory.
 You should gitignore the build directory.

 More details about packer can be found here: https://github.com/nodegui/packer

+## Description
+So basically, this might sound like a great project, but in fact this is just simple app, with simple interface, behavior which does not do something similar to what name says about it.
+This is kind of educational project, where I wanted to show how to use the most popular design pattern in action

+We are gonna talk about 9 design pattern which is following:

+- Singleton

+- Abstract Factory

+- Iterator

+- Factory Method

+- Observer

+- Strategy

+- Adapter

+- Decorator

+- Facade

 ## License